-- 5.1 The Employer shall be the sole judge in decisions concerning the employment of personnel.
-The Employer and the Union agree to continue their policies on non-discrimination and to provide equal employment opportunities without regard to race, color, religion, national origin, disability, sex, age, sexual orientation, marital or familial status, political affiliation, or union activity, except where a bona fide occupational qualification exists. - 5.2 Any complaint alleging unlawful discrimination/harassment based on race, color, religion, sex, age, national origin, disability, sexual orientation, marital or familial status which is brought to the Union for processing, will be submitted directly to the Metro Affirmative Action Officer.
-If such a complaint is not satisfactorily resolved within thirty (30) days of its submission, it may be submitted to the Bureau of Labor and Industries for resolution.
+- The Employer shall be the sole judge in decisions concerning the employment of personnel.
+The Employer and the Union agree to continue their policies on non-discrimination and to provide equal employment opportunities without regard to race, color, religion, national origin, disability, sex, age, sexual orientation, marital or familial status, political affiliation, or union activity, except where a bona fide occupational qualification exists. - Any complaint alleging unlawful discrimination/harassment based on race, color, religion, sex, age, national origin, disability, sexual orientation, marital or familial status which is brought to the Union for processing, will be submitted directly to the Metro Affirmative Action Officer.
+If such a complaint is not satisfactorily resolved within thirty (30) days of its submission, it may be submitted to the Bureau of Labor and Industries for resolution. - 5.3 The Employer shall make a good faith effort to maintain a pool of ushers (exclusive of relief roster) which is and at least eighty (80) ushers.
+The Employer shall make a good faith effort to maintain a pool of gate attendants which is at least 42.
+This good faith effort is not subject to Section 12.